static-frame/static-frame/doc/source/api_assignment.rst

 Assignment
 ===============================

-:py:class:`Series` and :py:class:`Frame` provide asign-to-copy interfaces, permitting immutable assignment to new containers with the same flexability as Pandas and Numpy.
+:py:class:`Series` and :py:class:`Frame` provide assign-to-copy interfaces, permitting immutable assignment to new containers with the same flexibility as Pandas and NumPy.

 Series